mgrinstein/mgrinstein/README.md

 My name is Monique Ferreira and I use GitHub for Data Science, Cloud Computing & IoT projects, as well as tech courses and coding challenges.

 - ⚡ My main focus today is on studying for the Behind the Code Challenge by IBM (August 2020).
+Aiming high to be ranked on Top 50 in the final results ([Current Ranking](https://maratona.dev/pt/ranking)).
 - 🌱 Lately I've been exploring the IBM Cloud and practicing a lot with its AI, Data Science, Cloud Computing & IoT tools.
 - 🎓 I have a graduate degree in Electrical Engineering (UFRJ) and a "Diplôme d'Ingénieur" (M.Eng.) in System Integration (IMT Atlantique).
 - :computer: I currently work at VTEX as a Data Analyst for Sales & Marketing Operations.